Northeast digs out from winter storm, faces power outages

-The storm began Monday night and lasted throughout Tuesday, dumping as much as 3 feet (91 centimeters) of snow and gusty winds before moving on.
+The storm began Monday night and lasted throughout Tuesday, dumping as much as 3 feet (91 centimeters) of snow and gusty winds.
 Others got just a few inches or a wintry mix.
 More high winds and below-normal temperatures were in Wednesday’s forecast before a warm-up later in the week.

+“The storm is still centered off the New England coast and there’s still some snow showers wrapping around the backside of the system that is impacting portions of New England,” National Weather Service meteorologist Frank Pereira said.
+He added the system is expected to “gradually work its way off to the East.”

-Some of the highest snow totals reported were 35 inches (89 cm) in Peterborough, New Hampshire, and in Ashby, Massachusetts, about 15 miles away (24 kilometers), the National Weather Service said.
-At least 2 feet (60 cm) of snow fell in parts of northern New York and the Catskill Mountains, with Indian Lake in New York’s Adirondack Mountains recording 31 inches (79 cm).
+Some of the highest snow totals reported were 35 inches (89 centimeters) in Peterborough, New Hampshire, and in Ashby, Massachusetts, about 15 miles away (24 kilometers), the National Weather Service said.
+At least 2 feet (60 centimeters) of snow fell in parts of northern New York and the Catskill Mountains, with Indian Lake in New York’s Adirondack Mountains recording 31 inches (79 centimeters).

+“It just snowed, and snowed, and snowed,” said Geoff Settles, a supervisor at a manufacturer who lives in Peterborough.
+“My wife and I were helping some of the neighbors dig out.
+Literally, we had to shovel five and six different times just to keep it from being basically up to our chest.”

+Settles, who grew up in Leominster, Massachusetts, remembered blizzards there in the late 1970s.
+“I would say this is the most snow I’ve seen all my life,” he said Wednesday.

+In Pittsfield, Massachusetts, which got at least 18 inch (45 centimeters) of snow, Michael Garvey was using his snow blower to clear his sidewalk and help a neighbor dig out his driveway.

+“I’ve lived here my whole life and I’ve seen some snowstorms in April, so it doesn’t surprise me at all,” the 71-year-old retired Berkshire County Sheriff’s Office worker said.
+“We got teased a couple of weeks ago when the temperature was in the 50’s, but back to winter.”

-About 220,000 customers in the region were without power Wednesday morning, according to the PowerOutage.us tracking site.
+About 185,000 customers in the region were without power by mid-morning Wednesday, according to the PowerOutage.us tracking site.

 “We are still expecting this to be a multiday restoration effort,” Unitil spokesperson Alec O’Meara said.
 Crews from New York and Pennsylvania arrived to help bring back power in parts of Massachusetts and help assess damage from trees and downed lines.